 9. There are plenty of wrestlers you’ve created for the stories, are any of them based a bit off of wrestlers you grew up watching?

 One of my goals with Headlocked is for it to be accessible to anyone.
 For a lot of people, wrestling still means 80's WWF.
 So a lot of the gimmicks are created with that flavor initially b/c thats what most people associate with wrestling.
 Of course, the gimmicks aren't really that integral to the story...its more of the idea of the people behind the characters.
+10. What opportunities that you have received by being the creator of Headlocked do you value most?

 The most gratifying thing for me is having people that I have admired creatively...both in wrestling and comics... tell me that they've enjoyed my work.
 Having a legend like Joe Landsdale tell me that he was impressed with Headlocked damn near blew my mind.